Afleveringen

 Host Russ Altman introduces guest Zakia Rahman, a professor of dermatology at Stanford University.

-How digital technologies and frequent image exposure affect dermatology and self-perception.
+How digital technologies and image exposure affect dermatology and self-perception.

 Balancing vanity and vitality in modern skincare trends.